 Some companies may have a combination of these dress codes for different roles or may relax the rules on “Casual Fridays” or during the summer months.

 Can an Employer Enforce a Dress Code?

+Yes, employers can enforce dress code company policies on employees if the employees are not cooperating with their expected work attire as it relates to company culture.
 However, you must be careful not to cross any lines.
 For example, you cannot enforce a dress code policy more strictly on female employees than you do on male employees.